dsebastien/modernWebDevBuild/README.md

 ## Features
 * ES2015 and TypeScript support
 * built-in HTTP server with live reloading & cross-device synchronization (BrowserSync)
+  * configured to support CORS
 * awesome developer experience with a change detection mechanism that automagically:
-  * transpiles TypeScript > ES5 w/ sourcemaps
+  * transpiles TypeScript > ESx w/ sourcemaps (you choose the target version)
-  * transpiles ES2015 > ES5 w/ sourcemaps
+  * transpiles ES2015 > ESx w/ sourcemaps  (you choose the target version)
   * transpiles SASS > CSS w/ sourcemaps
   * checks JavaScript/TypeScript code quality/style and report on the console (without breaking the build)
   * ...